Block 7: “Be Careful, Baby”

 Block 7: “Be careful, Baby”

-It used to be that when I’d leave the barbershop in Chatham people would tell me, “Be safe!”
-Today nobody says “be safe.”
-The phrase is outdated.
-Now, the caution has been elevated to, “be careful.”
-I didn’t realize it back then but that word “be” is doing work!
+It used to be that when I’d leave the barbershop in Chatham, people would say, “Be safe!”
+These days, nobody says “be safe” anymore.
+That phrase feels outdated.
+Now, the caution has been elevated to, “Be careful.”

+I didn’t think much about it at the time, but that word be is doing a lot of work.
 Most people don’t think of it as an action verb.
-“Be” should be effortless.
-You don’t wake up and say, “okay I’ma go outside today and just be,” but nowadays, in Chicago, we can’t take just “be’ing” for granted.
-Not when something as simple as pumping gas at night can be a gamble for your life.
+Be is supposed to be effortless.
+You don’t wake up and say, “Okay, I’m going to go outside today and just be.”
+But nowadays, in Chicago, even the act of simply being feels like something we can’t take for granted—not when something as routine as pumping gas at night can feel like a gamble with your life.

-Tonya was actually the very first person we worked with on our Be A Part of the Light campaign.
+Tonya was the very first person we partnered with for our Be A Part of the Light campaign.

-Every year we hang holiday lights on 500 homes along King Drive at no cost to the homeowner.
-It’s our way of interrupting the everyday trauma and inspiring hope.
-It’s a huge undertaking, but it all started with one home.
-Tonya was so excited that we were going to decorate that she told her neighbors on the Next Door app and now we’re lighting up homes in the entire community.
+Each year, we hang holiday lights on 500 homes along King Drive at no cost to the homeowners.
+It’s our way of interrupting the daily trauma people face and inspiring hope in the community.
+It’s a massive undertaking, but it all started with just one home.
+Tonya was thrilled when we decided to decorate her home, and she immediately shared the news with her neighbors on the Nextdoor app.
+Thanks to her excitement and initiative, we now light up homes across the entire community.

-As we left Lisa's porch she told me to “Be careful, baby.”
+As we left Lisa’s porch, she gave me a warm farewell: “Be careful, baby.”

-Tonya doesn’t meet with her block club residents monthly.
-Instead she’s built a text message tree and stays in contact as much as she needs too.
-I like this strategy because not every community is the same, not everyone has the same needs.
-You have to go with what works for your block.
-Scheduled meetings might make sense for the Alderman but if your block needs to meet more often, there should be nothing holding you back.
-Tonya tells me that, “whenever anything notable happens, I let [the neighbors] know.”
+Unlike some block club leaders who hold monthly meetings, Tonya takes a different approach.
+She’s built a text message tree and stays in touch with neighbors as often as necessary.
+I admire this strategy because every community is different, and not everyone has the same needs.
+Scheduled meetings might make sense for an Alderman, but if your block requires more frequent communication, nothing should hold you back.
+Tonya explained, “Whenever anything notable happens, I let [the neighbors] know.”

-Tonya is concerned about the long-term health of the block club though, “it’s getting harder to create camaraderie.”
-She gets frustrated with a lack of participation sometimes.
-“Who’s gonna carry the torch when I get tired?”
-That’s a fair question, even from the block club superhero.
-I love that she’s thinking about her community even when she gets tired, but no one can do it forever.
+Still, Tonya is concerned about the future of the block club.
+“It’s getting harder to create camaraderie,” she said, admitting that the lack of participation can be frustrating.
+“Who’s going to carry the torch when I get tired?”
+It’s a fair question, even from someone as dedicated as Tonya.
+No one can do it forever.

 Previous